tulip-control/gr1c/README.rst

 **gr1c** is a tool for GR(1) synthesis and related activities.
-Its core functionality is checking realizability of and synthesizing strategies for GR(1) specifications.
+Its core functionality is checking realizability of and synthesizing strategies for GR(1) specifications, though it does much more.
 The fixpoint formula defining the winning set is given (and its correctness proven) in

     Y. Kesten, N. Piterman, and A. Pnueli (2005).
 Bridging the gap between fair simulation and trace inclusion. *Information and Computation*,